Travisrowe/Discord_Bot/README.md

 Developing a bot for the group-speak application, Discord, which has

 - Joining capabilities
-    - join a chat channel
+    - Join a chat channel
 - Messaging capabilities
     - Programmer defined messages OR
     - User defined messages